Metacognition in Secondary Schools: Exam-Ready StrategiesSecondary learners compare strategy choices before revising a task with teacher guidance.

 A Year 10 learner can fluently solve 10 simultaneous equation problems using the elimination method.
 They feel confident.
 But when you ask "Explain why we multiply by 3 here," they can't.
 When you give them a simultaneous equation problem presented differently, they freeze.
 They were confident but not competent.

 This is the "fluency-comprehension gap."
-Metacognitive learners distinguish between:
+Metacognitive learners learn to tell the difference between:

 • Fluency: "I can do the method quickly without errors"